MasterChenb0x/callflooder/README.md

 Materials Needed
 ================
-Asterisk (tested on v1.8 and higher)
+Asterisk (tested on v1.8 and higher)\n
-SIP provider
+SIP provider\n
-BASH
+BASH\n

 Usage
 =====
 From your working directory:
-./callscript.sh <number of calls>
+./callscript.sh &ltnumber of calls&gt

 The script runs through a loop that keeps throwing the Asterisk callfile into the outgoing directory.
 The speed of calls depends on a few things.